Javimetro/Lepo/README.md

 ## Description

 Lepo is a health calendar designed to assist students in managing their mental well-being.
 At its core, Lepo employs Natural Language Processing (NLP), a branch of artificial intelligence, to analyze daily journal entries.
-While the AI technology used is not as complex as some advanced models, it effectively discerns the sentiment of user inputs, providing a personalized experience.
+While the AI technology used is very modest and not as complex as some advanced models, it effectively discerns the sentiment of user inputs, providing a personalized experience.

 Lepo's sentiment analysis only works with english language.